Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 ## Voting for Facilitator:

 The working group(s) will vote for the team facilitator(s), to represent them in the creative layer.
-Every group has to complete the voting to choose their facilitator by the current quarter and the proof has to be provided to the Chair.
+Every group has to complete the voting to choose their facilitator by the end of current quarter and the proof has to be provided to the Chair.

 #### Requirements, Selection and Voting Process for Facilitator(s):